kyj93790/Advanced-Software-Practices-I/week11/README.md

 !PLEASE CHECK!

-Project Environment is little bit changed.
+Project Environment is little bit changed.<br>
-You have to install new version of gym pakage.
+You have to install new version of gym pakage.<br>
 It is included in directory "env" with guideline.

 ------------------------------------------------------------------